telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-commands.md

 * **DoubleTappedCommand**: This command is different from the above listed as it is triggered from within the PdfViewer on double-tap action.
 On the first double-tap the document is zoomed 2.5 times at the tapped location, another double-tap triggers FitToWidth command.

->note The RadPdfViewer Toolbar exposes some of the commands built-in.
+>note RadPdfViewer Toolbar exposes some of the commands built-in.
 For more information please check the [PdfViewer Toolbar]({%slug pdfviewer-toolbar%}) article.

 ## Example